berewt/berewt.github.io/posts/2018-05-19-Dependent-types-as-tests.md

 This proof will be run at each compilation, we can't ship our code if this is not true anymore.

-What would happen if it is the case?
+What would happen if the proof didn't stand?

 Let's try and change the type of `replayEmptyListGivesStart` with the following:
 `replayEmptyListGivesStart : Left Player1 = replay []`